felioncactus/SPEX/README.md

 As a beginner programmer, I’ve made plenty of mistakes creating this game—from not organizing files to leaving bugs in the code.
 The graphics aren’t perfect, and there’s a lot to improve.
 But I’m proud of what I’ve built and hope you enjoy it too!

-If you love this project and want to contribute, bring your joy and creativity.
+If you fell in love with this project and want to contribute, bring your joy and creativity.
 We need you to make this game even better!